lukas-vlcek/elasticsearch-mixin/README.md

 > NOTE: This project is *alpha* stage.
 Flags, configuration, behaviour and design may change significantly in following releases.

-A set of Grafana dashboards and Prometheus alerts for Kubernetes.
+A set of Grafana dashboard and Prometheus alerts for Elasticsearch deployed as part of [Origin-Aggregated-Logging](https://github.com/openshift/origin-aggregated-logging/).

 ## How to use